Updated: October 2019

 If for any reason you cannot get to a mental health professional in person, there are reputable online resources, such as ESA Doctors.
 ESA Doctors is a technology company that will refer you to a mental health professional well versed in ESA regulations.

-4. Why You Will Want to Make Your ESA Legitimate
+5. Why You Need to Make Your ESA Legitimate

 To gain the benefits of an ESA, you will want to make your Emotional Support Animal legitimate.
 This is done through a certification process using a mental health professional.
 As discussed, this can be done in person from a local mental health professional and it can be done online.